ailingzengzzz/Split-and-Recombine-Net/README.md

 # Split-and-Recombine-Net
-Code for "SRNet: Improving Generalization in 3D Human Pose Estimation with a Split-and-Recombine Approach" ECCV'20
+This is the original PyTorch implementation of the following work: [SRNet: Improving Generalization in 3D Human Pose Estimation with a Split-and-Recombine Approach](https://arxiv.org/pdf/2007.09389.pdf) in ECCV 2020.

 ## Features
 - [x] Support single-frame setting (e.g., -arc 1,1,1)